 What types of phone contract are there?

-There are three types of mobile phone contract, PAYG, Pay Monthly and SIM only.
+The main two types of phone Pay Monthly and SIM only.

 Pay Monthly: Adding your child and their phone to an existing Pay Monthly tariff seems like a good choice for parents.
 You can control what tariff they are on and monitor who they call with itemised billing.
 However, it’s very easy for your child (particularly if they are older) to run up high call charges, by calling abroad or texting premium rate numbers.